How to Reach Manaslu Base Camp

 Alternatively, some trekkers opt for a combination of public buses or private jeeps to shorten the travel time.
 Depending on the season, transportation options may vary, so it's best to check with a trekking agency in advance.

-Recommended Package: Kathmandu, Pokhara, and Chitwan Tour
+Recommended Featured Trip: Kathmandu, Pokhara, and Chitwan Tour

 Teahouse in Manaslu Base Camp Trek